AgnostiqHQ/covalent/doc/source/deployment/index.rst

    WantedBy=multi-user.target

-To ensure that when systemd invokes the ``Covalent`` server, its from within the virtual environment created earlier, we need to the set ``VIRTUAL_ENV`` environment variable to its proer value
+To ensure that when systemd invokes the ``Covalent`` server, its from within the virtual environment created earlier, we need to the set ``VIRTUAL_ENV`` environment variable to its proper value

 .. code:: bash